Thuggonaut/42IC_Ring02_Fractol/README.md

 - Makefile linker flags:
 	- L uses -lXext -lX11
 	- M uses -Lminilibx-macos -lmlx -framework OpenGL -framework AppKit
+	- In my Makefile, I wrote it in a way that it could detect between Linux and MacOS, and compile accordingly.
+This seemed a great idea at first (and now I've learned something new), it was redundant because, of the differences in codes and functions mentioned above.
+There would surely be a way to remedy this, to write code that works universally.

 # FORMULAS: